 - ringing in your ears (tinnitus) or loss of hearing

 Call 111 if you need advice for a child under the age of 5 years.

 Serious allergic reaction

 These are not all the side effects of furosemide.
-For a full list see the leaflet inside your medicines packet.
+For a full list, see the leaflet inside your medicine packet.